kumahq/kuma-website/app/_src/production/cp-deployment/single-zone.md

 {% tabs usage useUrlFragment=false %}
 {% tab usage Kubernetes %}
 This is the standard installation method.
-Make sure to restart service pods that are already running after installation such that the data plane proxies can be connected.
+After the installation, make sure to restart application pods that are  running such that the data plane objects can be generated and the proxies can be connected.
 {% cpinstall cpsinglezone %}
 controlPlane.mode=zone
 {% endcpinstall %}